HaakonEidemHaakstad/asker_bhg_demo/README.md

 - shiny
 - matplotlib

-At this stage, the most desired contributions focus on improving the app's performance, particularly in rendering speeds for plots.
+At this stage, the most desired contributions focus on improving the app's responsiveness, particularly in rendering speeds for plots.
 Your input can make a significant impact on enhancing the user experience and scalability of the tool.

 ## Future Directions

 The long-term plan for this dashboard includes integrating advanced AI capabilities to provide even more value to municipalities.
 Planned features include:

-- **AI-Powered Suggestions:** Using models like GPT to analyze political documents and provide context-aware suggestions for resource allocations.
+- **AI-Powered Suggestions:** Using technologies like GPTs to analyze political documents and provide context-aware suggestions for resource allocations.
-- **Automatic Report Generation:** Automatically generating detailed reports based on the performed analyses, saving time and effort for decision-makers.
+- **Automatic Report Generation:** Automatically generating detailed reports based on the analyses performed using the App, saving time and effort for decision-makers.

 These additions aim to make the dashboard a comprehensive tool for data-driven planning and policy-making.